-The obvious reason why someone would choose the brokerage option over a bank is this account will still provide you checkbook/wire control over your Solo-K assets, but also the ability, if you wanted, to purchase "traditional" assets from the firm.
-The use of a brokerage firm can be popular for those individuals who want one account where they can invest both traditionally and non-traditionally.
-Also, many people, when between non-traditional investments, want to have options on keeping the money "active" vs. keeping the funds in a money market savings account at a bank or credit union.
+A key benefit to the brokerage option is while it will still provide you checkbook/wire control over your Solo-K funds, you have the elective ability to purchase "traditional" assets (e.g., mutual funds).
+Yes, you have the ability to make "traditional" The use of a brokerage firm can be popular for those individuals who want one account where they can invest both traditionally and non-traditionally.
+Also, many people, when in-between non-traditional investments, want to have options on keeping the money "active" vs. keeping the funds in a money market savings account at a bank or credit union.

 Option #3 -- Bank/Credit Union and Brokerage Account

-You can have the plan's account opened at multiple (usually two (2)) institutions.
-Remember, you are not opening up two Solo-Ks, rather than Solo-K is simply opening up two accounts at financial institutions.
+Another option you have is that you can have the plan's account opened at both a bank and a brokerage firm.
+If this is a better fit for you, great!
+Remember, you are not opening up two Solo-Ks, rather the Solo-K is simply opening up two accounts at two different financial institutions.
 Of course, each account is opened and under the title and EIN of the Solo-K.